astronomer/astronomer-cosmos/README.rst

 Check out the Quickstart guide on our `docs <https://astronomer.github.io/astronomer-cosmos/#quickstart>`_.

-Example Usage (dbt)
+Example Usage
 ___________________

-Cosmos lets you render dbt projects as Airflow DAGs and Task Groups.
-To render a DAG, import ``DbtDag`` and point it to your dbt project.
+To render your dbt project as a DAG, import ``DbtDag`` and point it to your dbt project.

 .. code-block:: python